mizcaroll/Netplatoon-WP/wp-content/plugins/astra-sites/readme.txt

 7. Free Images by Pixabay right inside the WordPress media popup.

 == Changelog ==

+v2.5.1 - 1-February-2021
+- Improvement: Improved the admin notice first view logic.
+- Improvement: Improved the experience while subscribing to Starter Templates' news.

+v2.5.0 - 29-January-2021
+- New: Added an ability to subscribe to Starter Templates' updates.
+- Improvement: Added new API to support asynchronous import for the Starter Templates.

 v2.4.0 - 30-December-2020
 - Improvement: Additional compatibility with WordPress 5.6.